 Auditors and applicants not seeking a degree must complete the “Non-degree Seeking Student Application” form each semester, available from the Office of Enrollment Management.
 Permissions must be received from the instructor and the dean of the college in which the course is to be taken.
 The filing fee includes an application fee, a student services access matriculation fee and both fees are non-refundable.
 Non-degree seeking student applications are accepted up to the drop/add deadline for the semester.
 Such students will be allowed to enroll in any term only as part-time students, and do not qualify for financial aid.

-Applicants seeking admission to the dual degree programs (MD/PhD and DMD/PhD) must meet admission requirements for both degree programs.
+Applicants seeking admission to the combined degree programs (MD/PhD and DMD/PhD) must meet admission requirements for both degree programs.
 Degrees are awarded concurrently.

 Admission to candidacy for graduation is not implied when admission to study is granted.
 Students seeking to graduate must apply to their college dean in the semester prior to their intended graduation.

 An admitted applicant declares their intention to matriculate with a written acceptance of admission together with the required non-refundable matriculation fee.
 Without payment, admission is not confirmed.
 Applicants are expected to accept admission within four weeks of the offer unless otherwise stipulated by the college.
 Matriculating students will receive orientation information from their designated college prior to beginning their program.
 Students may not be enrolled in more than one program at any given time except for combined degree programs or by special approval of the dean(s) and the Vice President for Academic Affairs.

 Annual Security Report/ Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act: Notice of Availability